tripal/tripal_analysis_expression/README.md

 Tripal Analysis: Expression is a [Drupal](https://www.drupal.org/) module built to extend the functionality of the [Tripal](http://tripal.info/) toolset.
 The purpose of the module is to visually represent gene expression for Tripal features.
 This module requires the following Tripal modules:

-1. Tripal Core
+1. Tripal
-2. Tripal Views
+2. Tripal Chado
-3. Tripal DB
+3. Tripal Protocols (Included)
-4. Tripal CV
+4. Tripal Biomaterials (Included)
-5. Tripal Analysis
-6. Tripal Feature
-7. Tripal Organism
-8. Tripal Contact

 # Installation
 1. Click on the green "Clone or download" button on the top right corner of this page to obtain the web URL.
 Download this module by running ```git clone <URL> ``` on command line.
 2. Place the cloned module folder "tripal_analysis_expression" inside your /sites/all/modules.
 Then enable the module by running ```drush en tripal_analysis_expression``` (for more instructions, read the [Drupal documentation page](https://www.drupal.org/node/120641)).

-# Module Features
+# Features

-### Content Types
-The is module provides four content types - Analysis: Expression, Biomaterial, Array Design, and Protocol.

-1. Analysis: Expression - The analysis: expression content type it built by hooking into the Tripal 2 Analysis module.
-This content type was modeled after the content types provided by the [Tripal InterPro Analysis](https://www.drupal.org/project/tripal_analysis_interpro) module and the [Tripal Blast Analysis](https://www.drupal.org/project/tripal_analysis_blast) module.
-This content type provides an interface to describe the experiment from which expression data was gathered.
-This content type provides the ability to describe either microarray expression data or next generation sequencing expression data (such as data obtained from RNASeq).
-This content type also provides a form to load expression data associated with the analysis.

-2. Biomaterial - The biomaterial content type represents the Chado biomaterial table.
-The Chado biomaterial table is a member of the Chado MAGE module.
-The biomaterial content type is similar to the [BioSample](http://www.ncbi.nlm.nih.gov/books/NBK169436/) content type provided by [NCBI](http://www.ncbi.nlm.nih.gov/).
-See the biomaterial description at the [GMOD wiki](http://gmod.org/wiki/Chado_Mage_Module#Table:_biomaterial).

-3. Array Design - The array design content type represents the Chado arraydesign table.
-This table is only used when describing the experimental design of data collected from a microarray expression experiment.
-See the arraydesign description at the [GMOD wiki](http://gmod.org/wiki/Chado_Mage_Module#Table:_arraydesign).

-5. Protocol - The protocol content type represents the Chado protocol table.
-This table is used to describe the protocol, software, and hardware used in different steps of the experiment.
-See the protocol description at the [GMOD wiki](http://gmod.org/wiki/Chado_Tables#Table:_protocol).

-### Module Administrative Pages
-For each of the above content types, this module provides full administrative capabilities which includes the following, administrative list of content, sync, delete, TOC (table of contents), settings, and help pages.
-These pages were modeled after and created using other Tripal modules.
+* Provides data loaders for biosamples and expression data
+* Controlled Vocabulary tools for biosamples
+* Visualization for expression data for individual features
+* Heatmap tool to visualize multiple features

 ### User Searches
 A simple anonymous user search (using Views) is also provided for each content type.
-These searches can be foud at the following urls:
+These searches can be found at the following urls:

 site_name/chado/analysis-expression